High-entropy alloy: Introduction

-Most HEAs are prepared by vacuum arc melting, which obtains larger grain sizes like µm-level.
+Most HEAs are prepared by vacuum arc melting, which obtains larger grain sizes at the μm-level.
 As a result, studies regarding high-performance high entropy alloy films (HEAFs) have attracted more material scientists.
-Compared to the preparation methods of the HEA bulk materials, HEAFs are easily achieved by rapid solidification with a faster cooling rate of 10^9 K/s.
-A rapid cooling rate can limit the diffusion of the constituent elements, inhibit phase separation, favor the formation of the single solid-solution phase or even an amorphous structure, and obtain a smaller grain size (nm) than those of HEA bulk materials (µm).
+Compared to the preparation methods of HEA bulk materials, HEAFs are easily achieved by rapid solidification with a faster cooling rate of 109 K/s.
+A rapid cooling rate can limit the diffusion of the constituent elements, inhibit phase separation, favor the formation of the single solid-solution phase or even an amorphous structure, and obtain a smaller grain size (nm) than those of HEA bulk materials (μm).
 So far, lots of technologies have been used to fabricate the HEAFs such as spraying, laser cladding, electrodeposition, and magnetron sputtering.
-Magnetron Sputtering technique is the most-used method to fabricate the HEAFs.
-An inert gas (Ar) is introduced in a vacuum chamber and it’s accelerated by a high voltage that is applied between the substrate and the target.
+Magnetron sputtering technique is the most-used method to fabricate the HEAFs.
+An inert gas (Ar) is introduced in a vacuum chamber and it's accelerated by a high voltage that is applied between the substrate and the target.
 As a result, a target is bombarded by the energetic ions and some atoms are ejected from the target surface, then these atoms reach the substrate and condense on the substrate to form a thin film.
 The composition of each constituent element in HEAFs can be controlled by a given target and the operational parameters like power, gas flow, bias, and working distance between substrate and target during film deposition.
 Also, the oxide, nitride, and carbide films can be readily prepared by introducing reactive gases such as O2, N2, and C2H2.
-Until now, Li et al. summarized three routes to prepare HEAFs via the magnetron sputtering technique.
+Until now, three routes have been investigated to prepare HEAFs via the magnetron sputtering technique.
 First, a single HEA target can be used to fabricate the HEAFs.
 The related contents of the as-deposited films are approximately equal to that of the original target alloy even though each element has a different sputtering yield with the help of the pre-sputtering step.
 However, preparing a single HEA target is very time-consuming and difficult.
-For example, it’s hard to produce an equiatomic CoCrFeMnNi alloy target due to the high evaporation rate of Mn.
+For example, it's hard to produce an equiatomic CoCrFeMnNi alloy target due to the high evaporation rate of Mn.
 Thus, the additional amount of Mn is hard to expect and calculate to ensure each element is equiatomic.
 Secondly, HEAFs can be synthesized by co-sputtering deposition with various metal targets.
-A wide range of chemical compositions can be controlled by varying the processing conditions such as power, bias, gas flow, etc. Based on the published papers, lots of researchers doped different quantities of elements such as Al, Mo, V, Nb, Ti, and Nd into the CoCrFeMnNi system, which can modify the chemical composition and structure of the alloy and improve the mechanical properties.
-These HEAFs were prepared by co-sputtering deposition with a single CoCrFeMnNi alloy and Al/Ti/V/Mo/Nb targets.
+A wide range of chemical compositions can be controlled by varying the processing conditions such as power, bias, gas flow, etc. Based on the published papers, lots of researchers doped different quantities of elements such as Al, Mo, V, Nb, Ti, and Nd into the CrMnFeCoNi system, which can modify the chemical composition and structure of the alloy and improve the mechanical properties.
+These HEAFs were prepared by co-sputtering deposition with a single CrMnFeCoNi alloy and Al/Ti/V/Mo/Nb targets.
 However, it needs trial and error to obtain the desired composition.
-Take CoCrFeMnNiAlx films as an example.
+Take AlxCrMnFeCoNi films as an example.
 The crystalline structure changed from the single FCC phase for x = 0.07 to duplex FCC + BCC phases for x = 0.3, and eventually, to a single BCC phase for x = 1.0.
 The whole process was manipulated by varying both powers of CoCrFeMnNi and Al targets to obtain desired compositions, showing a phase transition from FCC to BCC phase with increasing Al contents.
 The last one is via the powder targets.
 The compositions of the target are simply adjusted by altering the weight fractions of the individual powders, but these powders must be well-mixed to ensure homogeneity.
-AlCoCrCuFeNi films were successfully deposited by sputtering pressed power targets.
+AlCrFeCoNiCu films were successfully deposited by sputtering pressed power targets.